 The land on which 3-5-7 Marlborough were built was part of a larger parcel purchased by Peleg W. Chandler, J. Amory Davis, and Henry Lee, Jr., on September 2, 1858, from George Goss and Norman Carmine Munson.
 George Goss and Norman Munson had purchased the land from the Commonwealth of Massachusetts that same day; they were the contractors responsible for filling the Commonwealth’s Back Bay lands.

-In 1862, Charles Kirby entered into an agreement with Messrs.
-Chandler, Davis, and Lee to purchase the land for 3-5-7 Marlborough and build the houses on it.
+In 1862, Charles Kirby entered into an agreement with Peleg Chandler and his partners to purchase the land for 3-5-7 Marlborough and build the houses on it.
 The agreement does not appear to have been recorded with the Suffolk County deeds, but is referenced in a party wall agreement dated June 21, 1862, with George T. Shattuck, owner of the land at 9 Marlborough.
 On June 27, 1862, Charles Kirby entered into an agreement with William W. Bray to provide the materials and labor to build the three houses.

-On March 9, 1863, as the houses were nearing completion, Charles Kirby purchased the land from Messrs.
-Chandler, Davis, and Lee.
+On March 9, 1863, as the houses were nearing completion, Charles Kirby purchased the land from Peleg Chandler and his partners.
 On the same day, he sold 5 Marlborough to Henry Winthrop Sargent.
 He also sold 3 Marlborough on the same day, and sold 7 Marlborough in May of 1863.
 Each of the deeds included a provision preventing material changes to the front façades without the consent of the owners of all three properties.

 Henry Winthrop Sargent and his wife, Caroline (Olmstead) Sargent, made 5 Marlborough their Boston home.
 Their primary residence was at their estate, Wodenethe, overlooking the Hudson in Fishkill Landing (now Beacon) New York.